dlanza1/ExDeMon/README.md

 - Constant status: if a metric has been in configured statuses during a certain period.
 - Percentage status: if a metric has been in configured statuses during a percentage of a certain period.

-### Notifications sink
+### Notifications sinks

-Notifications produced by notificators are sunk using this component.
+Notifications produced by notificators are sunk using one or several of this component.
 Notifications can be sunk to an external storage, sent by email, used to trigger actions, etc.

-Only one notifications sink is declared for the job.
-All monitors use this sink.
+Several notifications sinks can be declared.

 Built-in notifications sink:
 - Elastic.